revett/dotfiles/README.md

 ## Install

-Clone the repo:

 ```
 git clone -C ~/projects/github.com/revett git@github.com:revett/dotfiles.git
 ```

-Create symlinks, and set macOS system preferences:

 ```
 make setup
 ```

+Clone the repo, create symlinks, and set macOS system preferences.

 ## Other Projects

 ### Docker Images

-Within `docker/` are a number of wrapper container images for making local development simpler.

 ```
 make build-container-images
 ```

+Within `docker/` are a number of wrapper container images for making local development simpler.

 ### Email Filtering

-Within `email/` is an allowlist and shell script for generating a Gmail filter that labels anything not from a trusted domain as `External`; to visually aid with noise/spam.

 ```
 make generate-email-filters
 ```

+Within `email/` is an allowlist and shell script for generating a Gmail filter that labels anything not from a trusted domain as `External`; to visually aid with noise/spam.

 ## HomeBrew Package Syncing

 > Warning: This is very rough-and-ready.

-The `hops` CLI is a simple Go wrapper around the macOS `brew` CLI which uses a local `.hops.yml` file for keeping which packages are installed/uninstalled in sync.

 ```
 make build-hops-cli